-- Personally identifiable information or personal data personal data is any information that allows a natural living person to be identified - Data Subjects include all living individuals about whom we hold personal data.
-A data subject need not be a UK national or resident. - Data controller the public authority which singularly or jointly sets the purpose and means for the processing of personal data.
-The PFCC should be considered the data controller for the personal data collected for the discharging of his/her statutory duties - Data processor those that process personal data on behalf of the data controller - Processing in relation to information or data can mean (by automation or manual activity) obtaining, recording or holding the information or data or carrying out any operation or set of operations on the information or data.
-This includes manipulation of data in some way, such as organising and retrieving of data; adaption, alteration or modification of the data; use of the information or data; transmitting the data and making the data available; and destroying, blocking or erasing data.
-The processing of data must comply with a number of rules which are captured within the data protection principles.
-Essentially:
+- Personally identifiable information or personal data personal data is any information that allows a natural living person to be identified. - Data Subjects include all living individuals about whom we hold personal data.
+A data subject need not be a UK national or resident.

+- Data controller the natural or legal person, public authority, agency or other body which singularly or jointly sets the purpose and means for the processing of personal data.
+The PFCC should be considered the data controller for the personal data collected for the discharging of his/her statutory duties. - Data processor those that process personal data on behalf of the data controller. - Data Protection Impact Assessment a process to help identify and minimise the data protection risks of a project or activity.
+A DPIA should be carried out for processing that is likely to result in a high risk to individuals' privacy.
+The DPIA must describe the nature, scope, context and purposes of the processing; assess necessity, proportionality and compliance measures; identify and assess risks to individuals; and identify any measures to mitigate those risks.Processing in relation to information or data can mean (by automation or manual activity) obtaining, recording or holding the information or data or carrying out any operation or set of operations on the information or data.
+This includes manipulation of data in some way, such as organising and retrieving of data; adaption, alteration or modification of the data; use of the information or data; transmitting the data and making the data available; and destroying, - Blocking or erasing data.
+The processing of data must comply with a number of rules which are captured within the data protection principles, listed above.
+Special Category Data (also known as 'sensitive personal data') includes information revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or Trade Union membership.
+The definition also includes the processing of genetic data, biometric data for the purpose of uniquely identifying an individual, data concerning health or data concerning an individual's sex life or sexual orientation.
+Special Category Data can only be processed under strict conditions.
+Personal Data relating to criminal convictions and offences is subject to additional requirements and should be handled in a similar way to Special Category Data.